juripero/ryft-elasticsearch/ryft-elastic-plugin/README.md

 | metric    | <"FEDS", "FHS">      |                               | Available only for RYFT.
 Default "feds". |
 | type      | "phrase"             | "phrase"                      | Change query type to phrase.             |

+Fuzziness AUTO will result in the following distances:

+0 for strings of one or two characters

+1 for strings of three, four, or five characters

+2 for strings of more than five characters

 #####Simple fuzzy match query example:
 We are looking for speaker "MARCELLUS" with one mistake in his name
 ```json